syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 * The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.

 ## Recap {#summary}
+You have now authored your firs promise.
+Congratulations 🎉

 To recap the steps we took:
 1. ✅&nbsp;&nbsp;Generated a Kratix Promise template